tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/charsettable.rst

 can also be used for 7-bit ASCII characters to encode special ones: eg. use U+20 to encode space, U+2E to encode dot, U+2C to encode comma.

-Starting with 2.2.3-beta, aliases “english” and “russian” are allowed at control character mapping.
+Aliases “english” and “russian” are allowed at control character mapping.

 Example:
 ^^^^^^^^